nikolayandreev/nuxtShop/README.md

 # nuxtShop

-> A playground project for basic eCommerce functionalities, like cart, filters and sorting of products.
+> A playground project using Nuxt.js for basic eCommerce functionalities, like cart, filters and sorting of products.

 ## Build Setup